-CHICAGO (WBBM NEWSRADIO) -- A Naperville firefighter found a creative way to tell residents ‘Get Your Mask On’.
+CHICAGO (WBBM NEWSRADIO) -- A Chicago ares firefighter found a creative way to tell residents ‘Get Your Mask On’.

 You may have heard Florida Georgia Line's song 'Get Your Shine On', but one Naperville firefighter and paramedic has a different version.